 Nowadays, apps and social networks such as Craigslist, Facebook and LinkedIn are conquering thousands of users in a viral way; why shouldn't it be the same for industrial applications?
 Let's look at the levers that enable large industrial groups to quickly and efficiently deploy their industrial applications.

 Traditional CMMS deployment methods

 Before defining the needs, it is essential to build the right project team with the most relevant individuals.
 Unfortunately, field workers are often dismissed in favour of IT staff, whose concerns are far from the reality of maintenance jobs.
 Mixing people is often the key to success: small, agile and open-minded teams, representing all potential users but also the industrial impulse you want to transmit in the future through the new software.
-A team without motivation will only allow you to reach 10% of the real potential of your new CMMS software.
+A team without motivation will only allow you to reach 10% of the real potential of your new maintenance management software.
 A team that is too specialized in IT may opt for software that is too complicated to use for end users.
 A team that is too focused on the field will not make the right technological choice.
 A team that is too financial will be more interested in costs than in features.

 The ideal team should therefore include:

 - 1 project manager;

 - 1 IT engineer ;